stoermelder/vcvrack-packone/docs/MidiCat.md

 - v2.1.0
     - Improved mapping logic to allow more parameters to be mapped (e.g. SurgeXTRack) (#410)
 - v2.2.0
+    - Added module restriction list for MEM-expander
     - Added context menu option to report parameter updates to plugin-host (only in plugin-version of Rack)
-    - Fixed broken MIDI feedback when loading stored mappings on MIDI-CAT MEM‚
+    - Fixed broken MIDI feedback when loading stored mappings on MIDI-CAT MEM